 Liquids, Aerosols and Gels (LAGs)

 Due to airline safety regulations, there are certain restrictions on the amount of liquids, aerosols and gels (LAGs) you can carry onboard the plane.
 When you collect your purchase from The Mall, you will already have passed through Auckland Airport security, meaning that you’ll be able to board without that restriction.
 All items sold on The Mall are safe to travel with in your carry-on luggage and will be packed in clear sealed bags for your arrival into your next destination.

 However, if your journey includes a stopover or transit at another airport, other restrictions may apply.
 Here’s some helpful tips below :

 Rules for taking food overseas

 Please be advised that compliance to these rules is compulsory to prevent potential disappointment with confiscation.
-We, The Mall, will not be legally obliged to issue a refund or exchange for a food item purchased that do not comply to these provisions.
+We, The Mall, will not be legally obliged to issue a refund or exchange for a food item purchased that does not comply to these provisions.

 Flights with no stopovers

 If you are travelling on a flight with no stopovers to your final destination (e.g Auckland – Australia) then you will be able to carry these items into your destination.
 We recommend you check your duty free allowance limits for arrival into that country and cabin baggage allocations for your airline.